-During this five week course, students will be introduced to the principles of mindfulness and a range of exercises that will assist in reducing stress levels, improved concentration and the accepance of emotions.
+During this five week course, students will be introduced to the principles of mindfulness and a range of exercises that will assist in reducing stress levels, improving concentration and accepting emotions.

-Making Mindfulness Your Own in English
+Making Mindfulness Your Own in ENGLISH

 This five week course will build on the practices taught in the Introduction to Mindfulness course.
 To enrol in this course, students will need to have completed the Introduction to Mindfulness course OR have prior experience with mindfulness.